Information for new and returning students

 As an international student, unless you are exempt you will need to pay a tuition fee deposit to secure your place at the University and to ensure the release of your Certificate of Acceptance of Studies (CAS).
 All students must pay a £5,000 deposit before they enrol and in order to ensure the release of their CAS (Certificate of Acceptance of Studies).

 Students then have the option to pay their fees in full or in three equal instalments minus any internal scholarships.
-The first instalment is due before enrolment, this must be paid by 14 September at the latest.
+The first instalment is due before enrolment, for January 2025 students this is due by Monday 6 January 2025.
+For September 2025 students this is due by Monday 8 September 2025.

 Students cannot collect their LJMU ID or register for modules until their deposit and first instalment have been paid.